What to expect after joint replacement surgery

 Here’s what you should know about the hours, days and weeks post-surgery.

-Making the decision to undergo hip or knee replacement surgery is a big deal.
+Making the decision to have hip or knee replacement surgery is a big deal.
 While you may be looking forward to the idea of being pain-free and moving around more easily, it’s important to have a realistic outlook of the process.

 Knowing what steps to take before the procedure—and what to expect after—can help ease any fears you may have about surgery and can help set you up for a successful recovery.